mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ##### Orthogonal Method
 One such alternative is the orthogonal method [aburbook; Sec.
 3.2](@cite), which offers increased numerical robustness, especially when measurement variances differ significantly.
-This method solves the WLS problem using QR factorisation applied to a rectangular matrix formed by multiplying the square root of the precision matrix with the coefficient matrix.
+This method solves the WLS problem using QR factorization applied to a rectangular matrix formed by multiplying the square root of the precision matrix with the coefficient matrix.
 To enable this method, specify the `Orthogonal` argument in the [`pmuStateEstimation`](@ref pmuStateEstimation) function:
 ```@example PMUOptimalPlacement
 analysis = pmuStateEstimation(monitoring, Orthogonal)
 stateEstimation!(analysis)